DANCE: Deep Learning-Assisted Analysis of Protein Sequences Using Chaos Enhanced Kaleidoscopic Images: Results and Discussion

-We can observe that our method (DANCE) is outperforming the image-based baseline (Chaos) for all the evaluation metrics.
+\paragraph{\textbf{Comparision with image-based baseline}} We can observe that our method (DANCE) is outperforming the image-based baseline (Chaos) for all the evaluation metrics.
 This indicates that the images generated by DANCE are more informative in terms of classification performance than the images created by Chaos.

-Moreover, DANCE is achieving the highest performance for almost all the evaluation parameters corresponding to the $3$-Layer CNN model, along with the $1$-Layer CNN model also yielding optimal values for accuracy, recall, and AUC ROX scores.
+Moreover, DANCE perform better for almost all the evaluation parameters corresponding to the $3$-Layer CNN model, along with the $1$-Layer CNN model also yielded optimal values for accuracy, recall, and AUC ROX scores.
 We can notice that increasing the number of layers to $3$ layers is increasing the performance for most of the metrics, while more than $3$ layers are demonstrating a decreased performance.
 One reason for that could be the gradient vanishing issue.
-As our dataset is not large in size a higher number of layers in the model can cause the gradient to vanish, hence hindering the learning capacity of the model.
+As our dataset is not large, a higher number of layers in the model can cause the gradient to vanish, hence hindering the learning capacity of the model.

 Furthermore, we investigated transfer learning for doing TCR classification using the pre-trained RESNET-50 and VGG-19 models.
-The results illustrated DANCE is clearly performing better than the pre-trained models.
+The results illustrated that DANCE clearly performs better than the pre-trained models.
 A reason for that could be that the RESNET-50 and VGG-19 models are trained originally on different types of image data, so they are unable to generalize well to the DANCE-based images.